sradybites/hafnian/README.md

 into your command line.

 The automated test file makes use of some other libraries, namely networkx, matplotlib, unittest, and thewalrus, but these are not necessary unless you are interested in implementing and testing your own algorithm.
 They can be installed the same way as numpy.

-## Contributing

-Feel free to contribute!
-I am not doing anything revolutionary or groundbreaking, so if you stumble upon this and want to contribute, just go for it.

-## Authors

-* **Brady Sites** - *Initial work* - [sradybites](https://github.com/sradybites)

 ## Acknowledgments